crytic/attacknet/README.md

    4. To access chaos dashboard, use `kubectl --namespace chaos-mesh port-forward svc/chaos-dashboard 2333`
 4. Install kurtosis locally.
 5. Run `kurtosis cluster set cloud`
-6. In a separate terminal, run `kurtosis gateway`
+6. In a separate terminal, run `kurtosis engine start`
-7. `cd kurtosis`
-8. Run `make genesis` to start the network
-9. Add chaos using the gui for now.
+7. In a separate terminal, run `kurtosis gateway`.
+This process needs to stay alive during all attacknet testing and cannot be started via SDK.

+## Configuration

+### Test Suite Configuration

+Everything below this line is old and can be ignored.
+It'll be deleted when I have time to do a pass.

 10. Wait for network to hit finality (30ish mins), then run chaos test for clock skew.
 Skew should be -10m, duration: 30m.
 Apply it to only one lighthouse EL/CL/Validator.
 11. 10 mins after attack starts, the lighthouse BN should start emitting stale attestations
 12. Depending on the proposer schedule, the prysm nodes should start calling replay_blocks and running out a memory a few minutes later, no more than 10.
 13. If you actually want the prysm nodes to OOM and crash, set their memory requirement to 1024mb before genesis'ing the network.

-Ignore everything below this line, it's for the old helm deploy

 ### References